SapteshPawar/selenium-java-demo/README.md

 ## Project Overview
 This is a **junior-level Selenium automation framework** built using Java and TestNG.
-The project focuses on automating basic web application functionality such as login and validation.
+The project focuses on automating login functionality and validating user behaviour on a demo web application.

-The goal is to demonstrate understanding of **automation fundamentals**, including Page Object Model, explicit waits, and clean test structure.
+It demonstrates core automation concepts such as **Page Object Model (POM), explicit waits, assertions, and clean test structure**.

 ---

 ## Features
-- Login automation using valid credentials
+- Login automation (valid and invalid scenarios)
-- Basic validation using assertions
 - Page Object Model (POM) implementation
 - Explicit waits for handling dynamic elements
-- Clean and simple framework structure
+- Positive and negative test cases
-- Easy to understand and maintain code
+- Clean and maintainable code structure

 ---